lfulmer35/DataStructures2018/Project/fulmerproject/Readme.txt

 *******************************************************
 *  Description of the program
 *******************************************************

-This program creates a Battleship style game using three separate classes as well as two derived classes.
-It allows the user to place his/her ships by reading in ship locations from a .csv file or by placing them manually.
-Then the game alternates between the player and the computer opponent firing torpedoes at each other.
-The game ends when one player has sunk all of the opponents ships.

-Completed extra credit part 1: Players must hit each location of a ship in order to sink it.
+This program contains two simple database (Actor/Picture).
+It allows the user to add, search, delete, modify movie and actor files.
+The program uses various ADTs including binary search trees and vectors.
+The databases can be printed to a file, if the user desires.

+Of note, the search functions are all case sensitive.

 *******************************************************
 *  Source files
 *******************************************************

 Name:  main.cpp
-This file contains declarations and calls the playgame() function which drives the program.
+This file reads-in the two databases and calls the menu function for the selected database.

+Name: functions.h
+Function declarations for menu functions.

+Name: functions.cpp
+Contains the functions for specific menus.
+Contains the major driver functions for the program.

-Name: player.h
+Name: actor.h
-Header file for class Player.
+Header file for the Actor class.

-Name: player.cpp
+Name: actor.cpp
-Contains function definitions for class Player.
-This class has two derived classes (HumanPlayer and Computer Player).
+Contains function definitions for the Actor class.

-Name: WaterVehicle.h
+Name: pictures.h
-Header file for class WaterVehicle.
+Header file for Picture class.

-Name: WaterVehicle.cpp
+Name: pictures.cpp
-Contains member function definitions for the class.
+Contains function definitions for the Picture class.

+Name: Node.h
+Contains declarations and definitions for the Node class.

-Name: grid.h
+Name: BSTree.h
-Header file for class Grid.
+Header file for binary search tree(BST) class.

-Name: grid.cpp
+Name: BSTree.hpp
-Contains function definitions for class Grid.
-This class creates the 10 x 10 grids used for the battleship board.
+Contains function implementation for the BSTree class.

+Name: actor-actress.csv
+File containing actor/actress entries.
+This file is read- in to the actor database.

-Name: ship_placement.csv
+Name: Pictures.csv
-Contains ship starting locations for the user.
+File containing picture entries.
+This file is read-in to the picture database.

 *******************************************************
 *  Circumstances of programs